Get insider access

 Differences Between Sizes And Variants

 You can buy a basic S9 and purchase the self-emptying base station later down the line, which also includes the redesigned internal dustbin.
-We tested the base variant with no external dirt compartment, and you can see its label here.
+We tested the base variant with no external dirt compartment; you can see its label here.

-If someone comes across a differently-equipped iRobot S9, let us know in the discussions below so that we can update our review.
+If someone comes across a differently-equipped iRobot S9, let us know in the forums, and we'll update our review.

 The iRobot Roomba S9 is a versatile robot vacuum.
 It cleans effectively on a wide mix of surfaces, feels quite sturdy, and offers exceptional battery performance. it also comes with a HEPA filter to trap allergens as it cleans.
 Unfortunately, it also has quite a few recurring costs and can be a little tricky to maintain, with quite a few parts that require regular servicing.

-If you're looking for alternatives, take a look at our list of recommendations for the best robot vacuums, the best robot vacuums for pet hair, and the best robot vacuums for carpet.
+If you're looking for alternatives, look at our list of recommendations for the best robot vacuums, the best robot vacuums for pet hair, and the best robot vacuums for carpet.

 iRobot Roomba j7/j7+